China reports first COVID deaths in more than a year | Health

 Mainland China reported its first COVID-19 deaths in more than a year on Saturday, according to a post on the National Health Commission's website that said two people died in the northeastern region of Jilin.

-China reported only two COVID deaths for all of 2021, the last on Jan.
-25. The country is maintaining a "dynamic clearance" approach, which aims to cut transmission as soon as possible, using stringent measures such as short and targeted shutdowns and quick testing schemes where cases are found.
+China reported only two COVID deaths for all of 2021, the last of those on Jan.
+25. The country is maintaining a "dynamic clearance" approach that aims to cut transmission as soon as possible, using stringent measures such as short and targeted shutdowns and quick testing schemes where cases are found.

-Jilin, bordering North Korea and Russia, accounts for more than two-thirds of domestic infections in this wave.
-One of the dead was an elderly person of unspecified age, the other over 60, said Jiao Yahui, a senior official with the National Health Commission.
-The direct cause of death was their underlying diseases, Jiao told reporters in Beijing, while their COVID symptoms were mild.
+Jilin, bordering North Korea and Russia, accounts for more than two-thirds of domestic infections in the latest wave.
+One of the dead was not vaccinated, said Jiao Yahui, a senior official with the National Health Commission.
+The direct cause of death for both victims was underlying diseases, Jiao told reporters in Beijing, while their COVID symptoms were mild.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)